 I mean, even when she pets a dog in antlers, I don’t want to walk into an avalanche because I’m hearing an adult person sing about Santa.

 Which is something else Mariah Carey avoided here: her song wasn’t gross.
 Sure, it’s about wanting some guys for Christmas (meh, whatever), but she’s not whining in some Sexy Baby, faux-Marilyn voice.
 She’s not participating in “Baby It’s Cold Outside” culture.
 She’s not moping around, saying her Christmas will be “blue” because she’s single and/or alone.
 SHE IS SITTING BY A FIREPLACE HOLDING RABBITS AS IF SHE’S THE MOTHERFUCKING STAR OF THE HOLIDAY.
 (Which is also a movie that would have 100% been improved with the addition of Mariah Carey, thanks.)

-Mariah Carey wasn’t some sad sack spending the entire season cooped up singing about lost love or watching mummy kiss Santa Claus; she was (and is) a pop star, who treated Christmas like any occasion that necessitates another hit.
+Mariah Carey wasn’t some sad sack spending the holidays cooped up singing about lost love or watching mommy kiss Santa Claus; she was (and is) a pop star, who treated the holiday like any occasion that necessitates another hit.